Written by: Yuchen He, MS

 You've probably heard of a weight loss plateau, when your weight loss efforts, despite being consistent, are no longer yielding the same results.
 In other words, you're still eating less and exercising, but have stopped losing weight.

-In other words, while you can override your body’s attempts to maintain homeostasis, it will always try to correct for any short-term overeating or undereating by increasing or decreasing energy expenditure respectively.
+In other words, while you can override your body’s attempts to maintain homeostasis, it will always try to correct for any short-term overeating or undereating by increasing or decreasing energy expenditure, respectively.

-Approaching weight loss with a model like CICO isn’t sustainable and tends to fail in the long run.
-While you may lose weight temporarily by restricting your calorie intake and exercising more, putting your body in a state of “famine” (i.e., telling your body that there’s a lack of nutrients and food) can increase your cortisol (stress) levels, make you hungrier, and promote binge eating — triggering a guilt-ridden cycle of starting a diet, breaking it, and restarting it again [11].
+Putting your body in a state of adaptive thermogenesis for too long can increase your cortisol (stress) levels, make you hungrier, and promote binge eating — triggering a guilt-ridden cycle of starting a diet, breaking it, and restarting it again [11].
 Research in postmenopausal women has found that this kind of calorie-restricting and disinhibited eating (overeating sweets and highly-palatable foods, typically when in a negative state of mind) can lead to weight rebounds over time [12].

 The bottom line?
 CICO is a useful model for understanding the basics of energy balance, and a deficit will result in some amount of weight loss — but its usefulness stops there.